projf/projf-explore/fpga-graphics/README.md

 ## iCEBreaker Build

-You can build projects for iCEBreaker board with the included [makefile](ice40/Makefile).
-You need the iCE40 toolchain installed, see [Building iCE40 FPGA Toolchain on Linux](https://projectf.io/posts/building-ice40-fpga-toolchain/) for details.
-You'll also need the [DVI Pmod](https://docs.icebreaker-fpga.org/hardware/pmod/dvi/) to drive your screen.
+You can build projects for iCEBreaker using the included [makefile](ice40/Makefile) with Yosys, nextpnr, and IceStorm Tools.
+If you don't already have these tools, you can get pre-built binaries for Linux, Mac, and Windows from [Open Tool Forge](https://github.com/open-tool-forge/fpga-toolchain).
+If you'd rather build the tools yourself, check out [Building iCE40 FPGA Toolchain on Linux](https://projectf.io/posts/building-ice40-fpga-toolchain/).
+Once you have a working toolchain, you're ready to build Project F designs.

 For example, to build `top_bounce`; clone the projf-explore git repo, then: